LMAX-Exchange/angler/README.md

 }
 ```

-The handler will be notified if the socket's queue-depth or drop-count changes between invocations of the `poll` method.
+The handler will be notified if the socket's queue-depths or drop-count changes between invocations of the `poll` method.

 See the